ckb-next/ckb-next/README.md

 Requires Qt5, libudev, zlib, gcc, g++, and glibc (Ubuntu: `qt5-default`, `libudev-dev`, `build-essential`, `zlib1g-dev`.
 In other distros, Qt5 may be known as `qt5-base` or `libqt5*-devel`).
 Check with your package manager to make sure you have the correct libraries/headers installed.

 You can download ckb using the "Download zip" option on the right.
 Extract it and open the ckb-master directory.
 The easiest way to install ckb is to double-click the `quickinstall` script and run it in a Terminal.
 It will attempt to build the application, and if all goes well, will ask if you'd like to install/run ckb on your system (press enter to proceed; default answer is "yes").
-If the build doesn't work for some reason, or if you'd like to build ckb yourself, see `BUILD.md` for instructions.
+If the build doesn't succeed, or if you'd like to build ckb manually, see [`BUILD.md`](https://github.com/ccMSC/ckb/blob/master/BUILD.md) for instructions.

 #### Reinstalling: